alteryx/cookbook-alteryx-server/README.md

 ### default

-The default recipe downloads and installs the latest version of Alteryx server.
+The default recipe downloads and installs Alteryx server.

 Resources
 ---------